-By Tom Faricy, PHR, HR Business Partner, Trupp HR.
+By Tom Faricy, SPHR, HR Business Partner, Trupp HR.

 It’s certainly no surprise that the economic downturn and the subsequent high unemployment rates have kept the majority of people from switching jobs over the last few years.
 As companies have been forced to downsize and “tighten the belt”, many employees have experienced increased workloads, longer hours; often with fewer pay increases and decreased benefits.
 The added pressure has left some looking to greener pastures.

 Experts are predicting that the improving economy will support an increase in new jobs as companies begin to ramp up for growth, but it’s likely that the first surge in hiring may draw largely from currently employed people.
 We all have an employee or two we would like to have “move on”, but unfortunately it is your best employees that are most in demand!

 Finding great employees is not an easy task.
 It takes time, effort, and a significant amount of money.
 In fact, the cost of recruiting and bringing on a new employee can be anywhere from 50%-250% of their annual salary and that doesn’t necessarily guarantee a good hire.
 Clearly, retaining your top talent is in your best interest and conducting stay interviews may be your best strategy to hedge against losing your star performers.

 Establishing a stay interview program allows an organization to get a pulse on overall employee satisfaction and acts as an early indicator of problems before they become more serious.
 Employers are able to discover what drives and engages current employees, why they continue to work for the company and what prevents them from searching for a new position.

 During a stay interview, employees meet with their direct supervisor and are asked open-ended questions about their requirements to stay with the company.
 The focus of the interview is to discover any obstacles to high performance and personal development needs that may be present.

 When you are traveling to work each day, what are the things that you look forward to?